LDAWG-a11y/a11yWebApp/src/guides/cookie-banners-case-study.md

 * **Non-active element in tab order** - This fails WCAG 4.1.2 Name, Role Value Content (A).
 The element has been given a `tabindex="0"` but the element does not have a specific `role="..."`.
 Users of assistive technology which uses the headings to understand the sequence of the page could become confused about the order of the elements.

-* **Focus is not visible when using the keyboard** - This fails WCAG 2.4.7 Focus Visible (AA).
-This normally occurs on links, buttons, and cookie selection toggle.
-This can stop keyboard only users from being able to follow what components they are interacting with in the cookie banner.
+* **Aria-controls are missing and the keyboard interaction pattern is incorrect** - This fails WCAG 1.3.2 Meaningful Sequence (A) and 2.4.3 Focus Order (A).
+The aria-controls are missing from the elements, there is a needless label, and the keyboard interaction pattern is wrong - left and right arrow keys don't work – and it also fails on focus order as it goes to About before tabbing into content..